PatrickOBrien06/Intelify/README.md

 # Prompt-To-Page
-An app to generate a book of any given size about anything given the prompt.
+An app to generate a book of any given size about anything.